Using Differential Evolution to avoid local minima in Variational Quantum Algorithms

 With this in mind, we perform our simulations using DE.
 For this task, we use the \textit{scipy.optimize} package where DE is already implemented, allowing direct parallelization in different workers using \textit{Multiprocessing}.
-In this case, we increase $N_{opt}$ up to 1000, repeating the optimizations with the local optimizers for $L=1$ to make our comparison with DE more reliable.
-For DE, we choose a random initialization with \textit{halton} (method provided by \textit{scipy}), which allows maximizing the parameter space explored at the beginning \cite{Halton}.
+In this case, we increase $N_{opt}$ up to 1000 for the local optimizers, repeating the optimizations for $L=1$ to make our comparison with DE more reliable.
+For DE, we choose a random initialization with \textit{halton} (method provided by \textit{Scipy}), which allows maximizing the parameter space explored at the beginning \cite{Halton}.
 In this way, the population size $P$ is exactly the product of $p \cdot N_{\theta}$, being $p$ an integer that fixes the number of individuals per parameter.
-We execute two sets of simulations: one using $p\in\{1,15\}$ with a binomial crossover, and a second with $p=1$ and an exponential recombination strategy (Fig. \ref{all_optimizers}).
+We execute two sets of simulations: one using $p\in\{1,15\}$ with a binomial crossover and a second with $p=1$ and an exponential recombination strategy (Fig. \ref{all_optimizers}b).
+In these cases, $N_{opt}=100$ except for DE with binomial crossover and $p=1$ where $N_{opt}=1000$.
 It is important to remark that simulations with $p=1$ allow a direct comparison between DE and the previously analyzed methods.
 SLSQP and L-BFGS-B (SPSA) compute (approximates) the gradients of $N_{\theta}$ components, and COBYLA computes $N_{\theta}$ distances.
 Therefore, for these optimizers, the total number of \textit{virtual targets} is $P=N_{\theta}$.
-Tolerance values for the stopping criteria are $t=0$, and $t'=10^{-5}$.
+Tolerance values for the stopping criteria are $t=0$ and $t'=10^{-5}$.